kjmullen/fredslist/README.md

 ### Front End
 For this assignment you will have 2 options:
-1. You will be allowed to use the enclosed theme to make your site look professional.
+1. You will be allowed to use the [this theme](https://www.dropbox.com/s/e9z8jt3ldugh87l/classified-ads.zip?dl=0) to make your site look professional.
 Obviously, this is not the tact taken by the source material.
 2. You will create a front end using bootstrap/flexbox that will mirror what the original site delivered.

 ### Deployment